 Looking for some fun playdough activities for kids?
-Here are 39 ideas to build, create, learn and play with playdough for kids of all ages.
+Here are lots of ideas to build, create, learn and play with playdough for kids of all ages.

 What to make with playdough?
 There’s so much potential in humble playdough and it is a consistent art material that my kids are drawn to over and over again.

 Maybe you’d like some fun ideas to invite your kids to explore play with playdough.
-Here are 39 playdough activities for toddlers and preschoolers to build, play and learn with playdough.
+Here’s a list of playdough activities for toddlers and preschoolers to build, play and learn with playdough.

 Check out this video full of creative playdough play ideas, and then keep scrolling for even more fun ideas.
 And don’t miss The Artful Parent go-to homemade playdough recipes for both cooked and no cook playdough.

 How fun is this idea from Catalina?
 Gather up some plastic animals and kids can give them a whole new look!

 Poke in toothpicks to make all kinds of prickly creatures.
 Try straws, pipe cleaners, marker caps, googly eyes––all are fun to press in for kids.

 3. Rolling snakes is fun but how about these adorable snails? (from Mother Natured)

 4. Stamp playdough (from Little Mainer Art Studio)

 Pressing things into playdough is fun for kids to see the impression left behind.
 These wooden stamps leave fun designs behind, but anything works!